 Anderson says that to be a great teacher, one has to find out what is important to each student in their lives outside the classroom.

-“A student whose mom or dad are addicted to drugs, a student who goes home and the lights are out or there’s no heat or there’s no food, they don’t care about high stakes testing, they don’t care about trying to get to college, they don’t care about the diploma,” Anderson says.
+“A student whose mom or dad are addicted to drugs, a student who goes home and the lights are out or there’s no heat or there’s no food, they don’t care about high stakes testing, they don’t care about trying to get to college, they don’t care about the diploma, unless they have somebody who can sit down and takes the time to tell them they love them to death, and that they appreciate them,” Anderson says.